aryastark5/web_bench/General Benchmark Results.md

 ![image](display_files/benchmark_general_results/tables/benchmark_dataframe.png)

-Source File: (Please Contact Lab for more information)
+Source File: (Please contact the lab for more information regarding this)

 ### Intersection of FDA Drugs Labeled for Adverse Event (FDLAE) File and PathFX Benchmark DataFrame (with intersection of Version 1 and 2 associated records)